sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_03_secure_embedding/embedding_03_secure_embedding.md

 tags: default
 lastUpdated: 2023-05-18

-# 03: Secure Embedding
+# Embedding 03: Secure Access

 ## Overview
 Duration: 5

 This QuickStart introduces you to Sigma `Secure` embedding and demonstrates how to leverage it, to embed Sigma content in a external website.

-This QuickStart assumes you have already taken the QuickStart [Embedding 1: Prerequisites,](https://quickstarts.sigmacomputing.com/guide/embedding_1_prerequisites/index.html?index=..%2F..index#0) so that you have a sample environment to complete the tasks in this QuickStart.
+This QuickStart assumes you have already taken the [QuickStart: Embedding 01: Prerequisites,](https://quickstarts.sigmacomputing.com/guide/embedding_01_prerequisites/index.html?index=..%2F..index#0) so that you have a sample environment to complete the tasks in this QuickStart.

-Sigma supports embedding without any user security ([Public embedding](https://quickstarts.sigmacomputing.com/guide/embedding_2_public_embedding/index.html?index=..%2F..index#0)) and Secure embedding, which as the name implies, implements a robust security framework.
+Sigma supports embedding without any user security ([QuickStart: Embedding 02: Public Access,](https://quickstarts.sigmacomputing.com/guide/embedding_02_public_access/index.html?index=..%2F..index#0)) and Secure embedding, which as the name implies, implements a robust security framework.

 Secure embedding is by far the most popular method Sigma customer use, as it works the Parent application’s authentication, to pass user-level permissions and more at runtime.